Which course is right for me?

 Course Dates and Times

-For the Post Graduate Diploma, the teaching is delivered over seven weekend blocks between January and July, comprising Friday evenings (6.30 to 9pm) and Saturdays and Sundays (10am to 5pm), followed by six further weekend days and additional on-line supervision of supervision and CPD to be agreed individually.
+For the Post Graduate Diploma, the teaching is delivered over seven weekend blocks between January and July, comprising Saturdays and Sundays (10am to 5pm), followed by six further weekend days and additional on-line supervision of supervision and CPD to be agreed individually.

 Students registered and continuing on for the MA will attend a further three weekends on research awareness and methods which lead to undertaking a piece of independent research, in the second year.
 This will be overseen by a research supervisor and supported by the course staff.